mooreryan/divnet-rs/docs/input_output_files.md

 # Input & Output Files

-There are scripts to help you generate the input files for `divnet-rs` from R.
+There are some example scripts to help you generate the input files for `divnet-rs` from R.
 I recommend using them rather than making input files by hand!
 There are also scripts to help you re-import the output of `divnet-rs` back into R.

-You can find them in this repository in the `scripts` folder.
+You can find them in this repository in the `./docs/lee_data` folder.
 They aren't the nicest R scripts you've ever seen, but they should help you to get started!

 ## Input files